martinklepsch/martinklepsch.org/_posts/2013-04-25-Asynchronous-Communication.markdown

 advocating this approach.
 I could go into lengths about how important this is.

 Achieving this level of transparency with meetings and written reports is very time consuming if not impossible at all.
-Channeling most communication through async communication channels allows other people to passively follow along and saves a bunch of time that would otherwise have been spent in inefficient meetings.
+Channeling most communication through asynchronous communication channels allows other people to passively follow along and saves a bunch of time that would otherwise have been spent in inefficient meetings.